SiliconLabs/bluetooth_mesh_applications/btmesh_room_monitor/btmesh_room_monitor_friend/README.md

     - Configure **[Bluetooth Mesh] > [Bluetooth Mesh Stack] > [Maximum number of Friendships allowed]** is 4
         ![Maximum number of Friendships allowed](images/bluetooth_mesh_number_of_friendships.png)

+6. Build and flash the project to your device.

+*Note*: You need to create the bootloader project and flash it to the device before flashing the application.
+When flash the application image to the device, use the .hex or .s37 output file.
+Flashing the .bin files may overwrite (erase) the bootloader.

 ## How it works

 ### Bluetooth mesh node initialization